Top 3 Marine Trends to Watch Out for in 2020

 The marine industry has played a significant role in the expansion of trade over the past years.
 From big data to AI, the industry can expect extreme changes in the years to come.

-FREMONT, CA: The landscape of marine is moving with the rising with the evolving technology.
+FREMONT, CA: The landscape of marine industry is moving with the rising with the evolving technology.
 Advances in shipbuilding, smart shipping, advanced materials, big data and analytics, robotics, sensors and communications in conjunction with an even more skilled workforce are all having monumental shifts in how the maritime industry are approaching the new challenges and opportunities.

 The shipping industry is constantly being affected by global trends and by advancement in the technologies.
 Here are the top 3 trends that perfectly illustrate some of the changes in the shipping industry and the new opportunities that these create for the following sector.